Table of Contents

 </Target>

-If everything went correctly, upon building your project the DLL should be automatically placed in the correct location, meaning you do not have to manually move the DLL anymore!
+Assuming everything was set up correctly: upon building your project, the DLL will be automatically copied to the plugins folder, meaning that you do not have to manually move the DLL anymore!